 The main sewage treatment plant in Kisumu is the Kisat Conventional Sewage Treatment Plant (STW), built in 1958.
-In addition, there are three main private industrial wastewater treatment plants, but two of these are pre-treatment facilities only, with just one a full treatment plant.16 Another plant, serving the eastern part of the city, is the Nyalenda Waste Stabilization Pond (WSP), located adjacent to the Nyalenda low-income area.
+In addition, there are three main private industrial wastewater treatment plants, but two of these are pre-treatment facilities only, with just one a full treatment plant.
+Another plant, serving the eastern part of the city, is the Nyalenda Waste Stabilization Pond (WSP), located adjacent to the Nyalenda low-income area.
 However, this plant has not been properly maintained and is not fully operational (LVSWSB, 2008).

 As the population increases and more septic tanks are installed in Kisumu, and as industrial production increases, wastewater production is likely to increase.
-The wastewater collected in sewers will require treatment before it can be reused for industrial and domestic use.
-Usually, the most appropriate treatment process is carried out by waste stabilization ponds.
-Organizations
+The wastewater collected in sewers will required treatment before it can be reused for industrial and domestic use.
+Usually the most appropriate treatment process is carried out by waste stabilization ponds.
+Organizations such as the German development agency GTZ are already supporting knowledge-sharing

-14 This does not include what is outlined by AFD in KUP.
+&lt;sup>14 This does not include what is outlined by AFD in KUP.

-15 MCI is working with the Swedish firm Peepoople to introduce to Kisumu a new, fully biodegradable, single-use "bag toilet" that turns human waste into safe, usable fertilizer over a two-week period.
-The product has been successfully piloted in Kibera, Nairobi's sprawling informal settlement, and will hopefully also be rolled out in Kisumu sometime within the coming year.
+&lt;sup>15 MCI is working with the Swedish firm Peepoople to introduce to Kisumu a new, fully biodegradable, single-use "bag toilet" that turns human waste into safe, usable fertilizer over a two-week period.
+The distribution, collection and fertilizer uses all create valuable livelihood opportunities for urban residents.
+The product has been successfully piloted in Kibera, Nairobi'ssprawling informal settlement, and will hopefully also be rolled out in Manyatta, Kisumu's downtown slum, sometime within the coming year.

-16 The three private plants are Kisumu Molasses, Kisumu Cotton Mills and Kenya Breweries.
+&lt;sup>16 The three private plants are Kisumu Molasses, Kisumu Cotton Mills, and Kenya Breweries.
 Kisumu Molasses is the full treatment plant.

-such as the German development agency GTZ, or Deutsche Gesellschaft für Technische Zusammenarbeit, are already supporting knowledge-sharing regarding wastewater recycling, but further engagement is needed.
+regarding wastewater recycling, but further engagement is needed.
 As Table 7 indicates, domestic wastewater generation is projected to outpace collection by 2015.

 2005 2015

-Wastewater generation m 3 /day (Domestic) 6,105 22,802
+Wastewater generation m /day (Domestic) 6,105 22,802

-Wastewater generation m 3 /day 3,595 6,015
+Wastewater generation m /day 3,595 6,015

-Wastewater collection m 3 /day 6,342 21,976
+Wastewater collection m /day 6,342 21,976